15 Most Affordable States for Private Pay Home Care in 2026

 West Virginia private pay home care availability

-Home care services are accessible across the state through multiple payment options.
+Home care services are available statewide, with several payment options.
 These include private pay, long-term care insurance, veterans benefits, government programs, Medicare Advantage, and Medicaid.
-The Personal Care Services Program provides assistance for qualifying Medicaid members who need help with daily activities.
-Eligibility requires demonstrated needs in at least three areas of activities of daily living.
+The Personal Care Services Program helps qualifying Medicaid members who need help with daily activities.
+To qualify, members must need help with at least three activities of daily living.

 West Virginia best cities for affordable care